abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 }
 ````

 > `[ConnectionStringName(...)]` attribute is important here and tells to the ABP Framework which connection string should be used for this `DbContext`.
+We've used `AbpPermissionManagement`, but all are the same.

-Create a Design Time Db Factory class, that is used by the EF Core tooling (by `Add-Migration` and `Update-Database` PCM commands for example):
+Create a **Design Time Db Factory** class, that is used by the EF Core tooling (by `Add-Migration` and `Update-Database` PCM commands for example):

 ````csharp
 /* This class is needed for EF Core console commands